swcarpentry/sql-novice-survey/_episodes/02-sort-dup.md

 |837  |lake  |sal  |
 |844  |roe   |rad  |

-This query gives us a good idea of which scientist was at which site, and what measurements they performed while they were there.
+This query gives us a good idea of which scientist was involved in which visit, and what measurements they performed during the visit.

 Looking at the table, it seems like some scientists specialized in certain kinds of measurements.
 We can examine which scientists